TMI PHOTOGRAPHY I Project 5: In The Style Of, Part I

 Your paper should cover:

-Biographical information about your artist (who they are, where they are from, how they got into photography, have they received an awards or recognition for their art, etc)
+Biographical information about your artist (who they are, where they are from, how they got into photography, what have they contributed to the history of photography, have they received an awards or recognition for their art, etc)

 Information about their artwork (what kind of photographs they make, how do they make their photographs, what kind of camera do they use, what sort of themes does their work cover, is the artist known for a certain body of work, etc. If the artist is known for producing several famous bodies of work, be sure to touch on all of them.)